-All teachers are teachers of special educational needs and therefore will deliver quality teaching to ensure that your child makes progress.
+All teachers are teachers of children with special educational needs and therefore will deliver quality teaching to ensure that your child makes progress.
 This includes differentiation, where tasks are matched to the ability of the child.
-This includes all children, regardless of needs.
+This includes all children, regardless of the type of need.